chart21/Verification-of-Outsourced-Object-Detection/README.md

 pip install -r requirements-gpu.txt
 ```
 #### Nvidia Driver (For GPU, if you are not using Conda Environment and haven't set up CUDA yet)
-Make sure to use CUDA Toolkit version 10.1 as it is the proper version for the TensorFlow version used in this repository.
+Make sure to use CUDA Toolkit version 10.1 as it is the correct version for the TensorFlow version used in this repository.
 https://developer.nvidia.com/cuda-10.1-download-archive-update2